Preparing Land for Planting – 6 Methods

 Farm animals such as chickens, pigs, sheep, goats and even rabbits can all be used to help you prepare land for planting.

-You may even have some of these animals on your homestead already.
+You may even have some of these animals on your property already.

 Animals scratch at the ground or munch on the grass, quickly getting rid of the ground cover while leaving a trail of amazing fertilizer (AKA feces and urine) in their wake.

-The Youtuber and homesteader Justin Rhodes is a big promoter of preparing land with animals.
+The Youtube homesteader Justin Rhodes is a big promoter of preparing land with animals.

-Justin and his family use a combination of chickens and pigs on their homestead to prepare land for planting their gardens.
+Justin and his family use a combination of chickens and pigs on their property to prepare land for planting their gardens.

-You can see his system in the video and Instagram post shared in this blog post.
+You can see his system in the video and Instagram post at the top of this section.

 While this system does disturb the soil, the level of tilling is much less than if you used a tiller.